Love-of-God-and-of-All-Men/my-site/_posts/2021-12-11-each-one-a-snowflake.md

 title: Each One a Snowflake # Only needed if you want the title to be different than the file's title
 subtitle: I share my witness of Christ. # If this is not included, the homepage will show the first 15 words of your post.
 No description will be shown on the post page.
 date: 2021-12-11 16:14:00 -0700 # -0600 time code for Utah MDT (March to November), -0700 (November to March), use 24 hour time and leading zereos.
+# updated: 2021-12-11 16:14:00 -0700 # (Use if you update the post.
+This date will be shown instead of the original post's date.
+Post order remains the same.)
 background: '/img/posts/each-one-a-snowflake.webp' # URL to the header's background image
 contributor_url: 'https://unsplash.com/@aaronburden?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText' # URL to the post image contributor's main page (both contributor fields must be filled for them to show after the post's main text content)
 contributor_title: Aaron Burden (Unsplash) # Image contributor's name